All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do I need to taper off peptides or can I stop abruptly?

 Most peptides can be stopped without tapering.
 They don't cause physical dependence or withdrawal symptoms.
-However, some growth hormone protocols may benefit from a gradual dose reduction.
+But some growth hormone protocols may benefit from a gradual dose reduction.
 Your provider will advise on the best approach for your specific protocol.

 Can I cycle different peptides at different times instead of stacking them?